MoarVM/MoarVM/docs/gc.markdown

 ## Nursery Collections
 Processing the worklist involves:

-* Taking an item from the list
+* Taking an item from the list (where an item is a pointer to an object reference, that is an `MVMCollectable **`, not just an `MVMCollectable *`)
-* Ensuring it didn't already get copied; if so, ignore it
+* Ensuring it didn't already get copied; if so, just update the pointer to the new address of the object
-* Racing to write a busy value into the forwarding pointer
-* If we lose the race, go to the next object in the list
-* Scanning the object and putting any nursery pointers found and not yet copied into our work list
+* Seeing if it belongs to another thread, and if so putting it into a worklist for whatever thread is processing the allocating thread's GC, and continuing to the next item
 * If it has survived a previous nursery collection, move it into the older generation
-* Otherwise, copy it to tospace (needs to care if the target tospace is not ours - since we expect most objects not to survive, probably OK to do synchronized operations to bump the tospace pointer)
+* Otherwise, copy it to tospace
-* Finally, update any pointers we discovered that point to the now-moved objects
+* Update the pointer to point to the new location of the object
+* Scanning the object and putting any object references that were not yet marked into the worklist

 ## Full Collections
-Every N GC runs will be a full collection, and generation 2 will be collected as well as generation 1.
+Every so often there will be a full collection, and generation 2 will be collected as well as the nursery.
+This is determined by looking at the amount of memory that has been promoted to generation 2 relative to the overall heap size, and possibly other factors (this has been tuned over time and will doubtless be tuned more; see the code).

 ## Write Barrier
 All writes into an object in the second generation from an object in the nursery